 $type “Total employees” “Average hourly wage rate” “Average weekly wage rate” “Average usual weekly hours”

 $age “15 years and over” “15 to 64 years” “15 to 24 years” “25 years and over” “25 to 54 years”

 Now we can decide how to further subset the data.

 We obviously need the data for as many years as we can get, so we keep all the years from the year variable.

 For the group variable, we need Aboriginal and Non-Aboriginal data, but the “Aboriginal” category has two sub-categories: “First Nations” and “Métis”.
 It is our judgement call which to go with.
 Let’s say we want our data to be more granular and choose “First Nations”, “Métis”, and “Non-Aboriginal population”.

 As far as the type variable is concerned, things are simple: we are only interested in the weekly wages, i.e. “Average weekly wage rate”.
 Note that we are using the data on average wages because for some reason CANSIM doesn’t provide the data on median wages for Aboriginal Canadians.
 Using average wages is not a commonly accepted way of analyzing wages, as it allows a small number of people with very high-paying jobs to distort the data, making wages look higher than they actually are.
+This happens because the mean is highly sensitive to large outliers, while the median is not.
 But well, one can only work with the data one has.

 Finally, we need only one age group: “25 years and over”.